groklearning/microbit-simulated-dal/README.md

  - A small change to modrandom to support the marker.
  - Commenting out a few hardware accesses (e.g. direct register setting) that doesn't use higher-level APIs.

+## Todo list:
+ - Mac (& Windows) support.
+There's a few Linux-specific APIs used (epoll, termios).
+All fairly easy to work around.
+ - Build a web server / web sockets demo.
+ - Other modules (e.g. neopixels).
+ - Get it working on the upstream microbit-micropython repo (will require some changes to microbit-micropython).
+Pull requests welcome!

 ## Initial setup:
 Clone the fork of bbcmicrobit/micropython and this repo.
 ```bash